ChuckJonas/ts-force/docs/getting-started.md

 Before starting, make sure you have the [sfdx-cli](https://developer.salesforce.com/tools/sfdxcli) installed and a "throw away" org authenticated.

+1. create a new typescript project.
+(You can clone this if you want one already configured with vscode debugging `git clone https://github.com/ChuckJonas/ts-scratch-paper.git ts-force-tutorial`).
-1. `git clone https://github.com/ChuckJonas/ts-scratch-paper.git ts-force-tutorial`. cd into dir
+2. cd into dir
-2. `npm install`
+3. `npm install`
-3. `npm install ts-force -S`
+4. `npm install ts-force -S`

 ## generation